port-labs/port-docs/docs/guides-and-tutorials/self-service-actions.md

 3. Now let's create the workflow file that contains our logic.
 Under ".github/workflows", create a new file named `portCreateRepo.yaml` and use the following snippet as its content:

+Change `<YOUR-ORG-NAME>` to the name of the organization in which you want to create the new repository.

 <details>
 <summary><b>Github workflow (click to expand)</b></summary>